 War and Peace with a Holy God

-Today is Veteran’s Day in the United States (and Remembrance Day in Canada and the United Kingdom).
-These occasions fall on the 92nd anniversary of the cessation of hostiliies at the close of World War One.
-As I thought about this date and all it represents, I was reminded of a section from R.C.
+Today is Veteran’s Day in the United States (and Remembrance Day in Australia, Canada, and the United Kingdom).
+These occasions fall on the 97th anniversary of the cessation of hostiliies at the close of World War One.
+As I thought about this date and all it represents, I was reminded of a section from Dr. R.C.
 Sproul’s The Holiness of God where Dr. Sproul recounts one of his earliest memories—the final day of the Second World War.

 We soon learn not to trust too heavily in peace.
 War intrudes too quickly, too easily.
 Yet we long for a lasting peace that we can depend on.
 This is precisely the kind of peace the apostle Paul declared in his Epistle to the Romans.

 When our holy war with God ceases; when we, like Luther, walk through the doors of paradise, when we are justified by faith, the war ends forever.
 With the cleansing from sin and the declaration of divine forgiveness we enter into an eternal peace treaty with God.
 The firstfruit of our justification is peace with God.
 This peace is a holy peace, a peace unblemished and transcendent.
 It is a peace that cannot be destroyed.

 When God signs a peace treaty, it is signed for perpetuity.
 The war is over, forever and ever.
 Of course we still sin; we still rebel; we still commit acts of hostility toward God.
 But God is not a cobelligerent.
 He will not be drawn into warfare with us.
 We have an advocate with the Father.
 We have a mediator who keeps the peace.
 He rules over the peace because He is both the Prince of Peace and He is our peace.